apua/altair_mat/deploy_scripts/README.rst

 ..
 Added WinPE might has to be automatical

 `build_config.py`
-    Dump OSBPs and customized settings to help users setting credentials.
+    Dump OSBPs and customized config to help users setting credentials.

-    The settings and OSBPs should put in the same directory with the scripts.
+    The config and OSBPs should put in the same directory with the scripts.

 `import_ovf.py`
     Import OVF/OVA file and then take snapshot.